aseigo/packer/README.md

 schema + buffer approach with support for shape repetition (e.g. "N * two-tuple of integers").

+  NOTE: this library is still in early development, and not ready for production use.
+  Documentation of the serialization format, apidocs, etc. will come once things calm down a bit.
+The encoding is still in flux, and the api is still growing and what is there is not finalized, so one step at a time. :)

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed